peachch/rdme/ac.md

  - "*Comparisons are not valid.*" The reviewer thinks we chose baseline prompts that perform worse to compare is hasty and lack of evidence.
-To ensure comparison fairness, we carefully follow the previous works https://arxiv.org/abs/2008.02275 and https://arxiv.org/abs/2012.15738, and maintain the same template of different prompt strategies which similar to https://arxiv.org/abs/2306.14308 and https://arxiv.org/abs/2210.01478, as emphasized in our response to Reviewer dQ55.
+To ensure comparison fairness, we carefully follow the previous works https://arxiv.org/abs/2008.02275 and https://arxiv.org/abs/2012.15738, and maintain different prompt strategies utilizing the same template, which is similar to https://arxiv.org/abs/2306.14308 and https://arxiv.org/abs/2210.01478 (the details of every baseline is presented in Appendix), as emphasized in our response to Reviewer dQ55.

 Overall, we think the rating scores do not align with the content of the review.
 The scores lack justification, and the evidence does not adequately support the review text regarding weaknesses.